RPM-MACROFILE(5)

 DESCRIPTION

-Rpm macro files are used to define macros in the global macro context.
-The two primary uses are assisting packaging work, and configuring rpm behavior.
-A pre-determined set of macro files is read upon rpm library initialization (see rpm-common(8)) but they can also be loaded via %load macro separately.
+Rpm macro files are used to define rpm-macros(7) in the global macro context.
+The two primary uses of macros are assisting packaging work, and configuring rpm behavior.
+A pre-determined set of macro files is read upon rpm library initialization as described in rpm-config(5) but they can also be loaded via the %load macro separately.

 The format of a macro file is: the macro NAME prefixed with %, followed by whitespace and then the macro body, each new definition separated with a newline.
 The syntax is exactly the same as when using %define.
-See macro syntax documentation for the details (in SEE ALSO).
+See rpm-macros(7) for details on the macro syntax.

 A trailing \ indicates line continuation, but can be omitted inside macro bodies wrapped in a %{macro:...} block.